hsein-bitar/hsein-bitar/README.md

 </a>

 <br />
-- Hi, I'm Hsein Bitar from Lebanon!
+- I'm from Lebanon!
-- I'm in fact a design architect who is passionate about software and technology in general, and the combination of code and design.
+- I'm a design architect who is passionate about software and technology in general, and the combination of code and design aka "generative design".
 - ✨ to me, the ability to code is like a having a super power ✨
 - 👯 I’m always looking to connect and interact with tech friends
 - 🌱 I’m currently learning full stack web development